kekyo/DupeNukem/README.md

         longAwaitedMethod(1, 2, ct);
 }
 catch (e) {
+    if (e instanceof OperationCancelledError) {
       // An exception is thrown when a cancellation occurs.
+    }
 }
 ```